France steps up efforts to lure London banks to Paris

 The payroll tax France charges banks and some other sectors such as real estate and healthcare is a charge that companies pay on each salaried employee.
 It is not levied in most other European countries.

-Tax was a big concern for London bankers at a roadshow organized by a French finance industry lobby in February this year to promote Paris as a financial center.
+Tax was a big concern for London bankers at a roadshow organised by a French finance industry lobby in February this year to promote Paris as a financial centre.

+Philippe also pledged to review and change on a case-by-case basis the way EU financial regulations are transposed into French law, saying France had sometimes gone too far by imposing additional burden on businesses, compared to European rivals.

-Germany is also looking at making it easier to hire and fire senior bankers in a relaxation of its labor laws to help to attract financial firms to Frankfurt after Brexit.
+Germany has said it is looking at making it easier to hire and fire senior bankers in a relaxation of its labour laws to help to attract financial firms to Frankfurt.

-Philippe also pledged to review and change on a case-by-case basis the way EU financial regulations are transposed into French law.

-"The French law has sometimes opted for overregulation when the European standards for the financial sectors were transposed," a document published by Philippe's office said.

 President Emmanuel Macron, a former investment banker, has a hard task to convince the investment community that France does not see the financial sector as an "enemy" - a phrase once used by former socialist President Francois Hollande.

+As part of the charm offensive, France has pledged to build three more international schools targeted at expatriates' children in the greater Paris region by 2022.

-Early next week, Philippe is due to give a speech to bankers at a conference in Paris, where the chief executive of U.S. investment bank JP Morgan (JPM.N) Jamie Dimon is expected to attend, according to the agenda on the event's website.
+In a trip to New York last month, Finance Minister Bruno Le Maire said France would set up a special court to handle English-law cases for financial contracts after Britain leaves the EU.
+For his part, Philippe will next week give a speech to bankers at a conference in Paris, where the chief executive of U.S. investment bank JP Morgan Jamie Dimon is expected to attend, according to the agenda on the event's website.

 But Britain is also pushing for a Brexit deal that would allow UK-based finance firms to continue to operate relatively freely in the EU after March 2019, when Brexit is due to take effect.